vex-robotics-oss/V5PiHAT/README.md

 # Hardware Setup

 # Loading OS
-1. Download Raspian Stretch Lite https://www.raspberrypi.org/downloads/raspbian/
+1. Download Raspian Jessie Desktop(Stretch not supported) Lite https://www.raspberrypi.org/downloads/raspbian/
 2. Download and install Etcher https://www.balena.io/etcher/
 3. Connect the uSD to the computer using the adapter or other method
 4. Type BalenaEtcher into the start menu and click BelenaEtcher